lasuillard/raindrop-client/README.md

 Dev Containers configured and ready to use.
 Detailed installation steps and requirements will not be described here.

-Source codes that are not part of generated stubs tested via Vitest.
-Schemas are tested using [Schemathesis](https://schemathesis.io/) and [Mockoon CLI](https://mockoon.com/cli/).

 ## 📜 License

 This project is licensed under the terms of the MIT license.